Skip to content

 There’s nothing quite like playing outdoors.
 Swooshing down slides, clambering over logs and letting your imagination run wild.
 It’s no wonder that play areas are an essential part of many family days out.
 Here are some top places to play in Cheshire and Greater Manchester.

-A child marches into a tunnel at the Crow Wood play area at Lyme Park, Cheshire
+A child playing in the Crow Wood play area at Lyme Park, Cheshire

 Article